-As is often the way of things the two fell in love, and Tarek went to seek his father’s blessing.
+As is often the way of things, the two fell in love, and Tarek went to seek his father”s blessing.

 Ascending the marble stairs, he entered the throne room.
-Raising his eyes to the marble columns crowned with golden pomegranates, before dropping to one knee before the sultan.
+Raising his eyes to the marble columns, crowned with golden pomegranates, before dropping to one knee before the sultan.

 “You are restored to health?”

-“Yes…well…I’ve met the girl I wish to marry.”
+“Yes…well…I”ve met the girl I wish to marry.”

 The sultan cut across him.
 “It is not your choice!
 Where did you meet this girl?”